JonathanWilbur/asn1-ts/documentation/library.md

 * This library uses the term "element" to refer to a datum encoded using one of the ASN.1 codecs.
 * This library uses the term "mantissa" instead of "significand," because "mantissa" is what's used in the specification.

-## Floating Point

-This library expects that the target system uses IEEE 754 floating-point formats.

 ## Structure

-This library begins with `source/asn1/codec.d`, whose flagship item is `ASN1Element`, the abstract class from which all other codecs must inherit.
+This library begins with `source/asn1.ts`, whose flagship item is `ASN1Element`, the abstract class from which all other codecs must inherit.
 An `ASN1Element` represents a single encoded value (although it could be a single `SEQUENCE` or `SET`).
 In the `source/asn1/codecs` directory, you will find all of the codecs that inherit from `ASN1Element`.
-The `BERElement` class, for instance, can be found in `ber.d`, and it represents a ASN.1 value, encoded via the Basic Encoding Rules (BER) specified in the
+The `BERElement` class, for instance, can be found in `ber.ts`, and it represents a ASN.1 value, encoded via the Basic Encoding Rules (BER) specified in the
 [International Telecommunications Union](https://www.itu.int/en/pages/default.aspx)'s
 [X.690 - ASN.1 encoding rules](https://www.itu.int/rec/T-REC-X.690/en).